eluzix/claritus-website/content/_index.md

 ##Assets

-assetsTitle: All your assets in one place
+assetsTitle: All Your Assets in One Place

 assetsText: It’s time to take control of your assets and with Claritus you can easily track ALL of your assets and investments!
 You will have an automatic and clear view of your holdings, without using spreadsheets and without needing a degree in finance!!